tchawou-daniel/cybersec/README.md

 ### CRSF attack
 I think I wasn't able to test this attack but I implemented a code that can help exploiting in case there's a use of sessions or cookies
-You can find this /cybersec/src/resources/templates/xss_attack.html
+You can find this through this path /cybersec/src/resources/templates/xss_attack.html,
  - Inspiration link: https://www.enisa.europa.eu/topics/csirts-in-europe/glossary/cross-site-scripting-xss

 ### What I think insecure